Team207-S2024/team207-s2024/assignments/report.md

 <b> 2.
 Humidity Sensor Issues </b>

 In the beginning it was assumed that the humidity sensor would work simply like the temperature controller.
 However, it actually required significantly more coding prowess than what was assumed, which meant the software proposal concept simply did not match the actual work required for the humdity sensor to function.
+We also found that we had to replace the humidity sensor due to us receiving a buggy/defective humidity sensor.
+We sticked with the same part we simply swapped it out for another copy.

 <b> 3.
 Overall Flow of Main Loop </b>